collab-project/videojs-record/README.md

 });
 ```

+Check the [jquery.fileupload example](https://github.com/collab-project/videojs-record/blob/master/examples/upload/jquery.fileupload.html) on how to upload the
+data to a server.

 Note that in the Chrome browser `player.recordedData` returns an object with
 `audio` and `video` properties when recording both audio/video.
 In Firefox
 it returns a single WebM Blob object containing both audio and video.